 Create your own lessons, set your own rates and start teaching!
 CafeTalk is one of the top companies to teach English online to Japanese students.

 Classes are available 24 hours a day, and the students you teach will most likely be adults from Japan who need to learn English for business purposes.

 Cafe Talk is an especially good option for tutors who don’t have a TEFL or a university degree, but can speak Japanese.

-Note: currently as of May, 2020, these are the top lessons that Cafe Talk is interested in:
+Note: as of April, 2021, these are the top lessons that Cafe Talk is interested in: